 Diabetes mellitus (often called simply diabetes) is a chronic disorder of carbohydrate metabolism caused by either a deficiency of insulin or a resistance to insulin.
 Middle-aged dogs are affected most commonly, with females affected twice as often as males.
 Certain small breeds, such as Miniature Poodles, Dachshunds, Schnauzers, Cairn Terriers, and Beagles, seem to develop diabetes more often than other breeds, but any breed can be affected.

 Diabetes can often develop gradually, and the signs may not be noticed at first.
 Common signs include increased thirst and urination, along with increased appetite and weight loss.
-Diabetic animals often develop chronic or recurrent infections.
+Diabetic animals often develop longterm or recurrent infections.
 An enlarged liver is common.
 Cataracts develop often in dogs with poorly controlled diabetes mellitus.
 A diagnosis of diabetes mellitus is based on finding high levels of sugar in the blood and urine after a period of fasting.

 Signs result from excessive insulin secretion, which leads to low blood sugar (hypoglycemia).
 Initially, signs include weakness, fatigue after exercise, muscle twitching, lack of coordination, confusion, and possibly changes of temperament.
 Dogs are easily agitated, occasionally becoming excited and restless.
 Periodic seizures may occur.
 A dog might also collapse, appearing to have fainted.